calidion/aex/README.md

 # AEX

-A simple, async, scoped web server.
+A simple, async, scoped web server, with async middlewares and no more callbacks.

 # A simple example